Chapter 2: Russia Frightens Europe—and Fulfills Bible Prophecy

 Just after Russia used military force to invade Georgia, Gerald Flurry wrote the following in our October 2008 Trumpet issue: “Russia’s attack on Georgia in August marks the beginning of a dangerous new era in history.
 This was the first military strike of a rising Asian superpower—and there will be more! … Will a crisis occur over Ukraine?
 That area is the breadbasket of Russia, and surely it is willing to wage war over that as well.”

-Time proved that forecast to have been stunningly accurate!
+Time proved that forecast was stunningly accurate!

 For several years, Ukraine had been working to join the EU.
 The plan was for Viktor Yanukovych, then president of Ukraine, to make it official on November 29, 2013, by signing the Ukraine-European Union Association Agreement.
 But on November 21, Yanukovych abruptly announced that he would not sign the agreement.
 Many analysts were shocked.
 They had thought Ukraine would make the deal and become part of the EU, or at least become allied with it in some fashion.
 Why did the Ukrainian president make such a dramatic U-turn?